BQSKit/bqskit/docs/guides/usegpus.md

 ## Setting Up a Multi-GPU Environment

 To run BQSKit with multiple GPUs, you need to set up the BQSKit runtime properly.
-Each worker should be assigned to a specific GPU by leveragig NVIDIA's CUDA_VISIBLE_DEVICES enviorment variable.
+Each worker should be assigned to a specific GPU by leveraging NVIDIA's CUDA_VISIBLE_DEVICES environment variable.
 Several workers can use the same GPU by utilizing [NVIDIA's MPS](https://docs.nvidia.com/deploy/mps/).
 You can set up the runtime on a single server ( or interactive node on a cluster) or using SBATCH on several nodes.
 You can find scripts to help you set up the runtime in this [link](https://github.com/BQSKit/bqskit-qfactor-jax/tree/main/examples/bqskit_env_scripts).

 You may configure the number of GPUs to use on each server and also the number of workers on each GPU.
-If you use too many workers on the same GPU, you will run out of memory and experince an out-of-memory exception.
+If you use too many workers on the same GPU, you will run out of memory and experience an out-of-memory exception.
 If you are using QFactor, you may use the following table as a starting configuration and adjust the number of workers according to your specific circuit, unitary size, and GPU performance.
-If you are using QFactor-Sample, start with a single worker and increase if the memory premits it.
+If you are using QFactor-Sample, start with a single worker and increase if the memory permits it.
 You can use the `nvidia-smi` command to check the GPU usage during execution; it specifies the utilization of the memory and the execution units.

 | Unitary Size   | Workers per GPU |
 |----------------|------------------|